CoolSculpting® and CoolSculpting® Elite Indications

 During the procedure patients may experience sensations of pulling, tugging, mild pinching, intense cold, tingling, stinging, aching, and cramping at the treatment site.
 These sensations subside as the area becomes numb.
 Following the procedure, typical side effects include temporary redness, swelling, blanching, bruising, firmness, tingling, stinging, tenderness, cramping, aching, itching, or skin sensitivity, and sensation of fullness in the back of the throat after submental or submandibular area treatment.

 Rare side effects may also occur.
-Paradoxical hyperplasia (visibly enlarged tissue volume in the treated area) may develop 2 to 5 months after treatment and requires surgical intervention for correction.
+Paradoxical hyperplasia (visibly enlarged tissue volume in the treated area) may develop 2 to 5 months after treatment, will not resolve on its own, and may require surgical intervention for correction.

 The CoolTone® device is indicated for improvement of abdominal tone, strengthening of the abdominal muscles, and development for firmer abdomen.
 CoolTone® is also indicated for strengthening, toning, and firming of buttocks and thighs.